18 July 2016

 Starting with the arrival of The Missing Bean in 2009, Oxford has also been on a coffee journey ever since.
-Here are my recommendations for specialty coffee shops to visit (my very favourites have purple icons in the map and asterisks in the list below):
+In fact, it will host the first Oxford Coffee Festival in 2025.
+In the meantime, check out my recommendations for the best specialty coffee spots to visit (my very favourites have purple icons in the map and asterisks in the list below).

 City centre